President calls for promotion of arts, crafts

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad: President Dr Arif Alvi on Saturday stressed the need for promotion of arts and crafts through adequate preservation of the rich diversity of Pakistani culture and assured his support in this regard.
+ISLAMABAD: President Dr Arif Alvi Saturday stressed upon promotion of arts and crafts through adequate preservation of the rich diversity of Pakistani culture and assured his support in this regard.

 He was addressing an inauguration ceremony of painting exhibition by Jimmy Engineer, a renowned artist, philanthropist and calligrapher, titled ‘A tribute to the people of Pakistan, message of peace and harmony through art’, at the Aiwan-e-Sadr.